czoczo/dotman/README.md

 # Setting own dotfiles repository
 Create git repository on server of your choice with folders and dotconfigs inside.
 Use https://github.com/czoczo/dotman-example-repo as an example.
 Git repository might be set as public or private - your choice!

-Most popular git servers offer at least two possible protocols: HTTP or SSH.
+Most git servers offer at least two possible connection protocols: HTTP or SSH.
 Dotman supports both of them.
 Just remember to use proper prefix when setting URL like on examples below:

 ## HTTP/HTTPS
 Public